Deconstructing the role of myosin contractility in force fluctuations within focal adhesions: Results

-The physical understanding of the stability mechanism in the motor clutch system is achieved via two balancing acts : stalling of motors with a particular extension given by $\tilde{k}_m\tilde{y}_0=\tilde{f}_s$ and the force balance $n_{m}^0\tilde{f}_s=n_{c}^0\tilde{k}_c(-\tilde{x}_c^0)$.
-At high ATP concentrations, motor velocities are high leading to large extensions and hence stalling of motors is quickly established.
-The clutch extension attains the overall force balance condition and the system becomes stable.
+The physical understanding of the stability mechanism in the motor clutch system is achieved via two balancing acts: stalling of motors with a particular extension given by $\tilde{k}_m\tilde{y}_0=\tilde{f}_s$ and the force balance $n_{m}^0\tilde{f}_s=n_{c}^0\tilde{k}_c(-\tilde{x}_c^0)$.
+The modalities of this mechanism are corroborated by the numerical solutions of the dynamical equations across a range of active velocities in Fig.~\ref{fig:pbco}.
+At high ATP concentrations, motor velocities ($v_u$) are high (Fig.~\ref{fig:pbco}(a)), leading to large extensions and hence stalling of motors is quickly established.
+The clutch extension attains the overall force balance condition, and the system becomes stable.
 With higher number of clutches, stability is attained at higher $\tilde{v}_u$.
-At low ATP concentrations, with slower moving motors, the forces exerted by motors on the actin filaments results in slow retrograde movement of the filament which in turn reduces motor deformation $\tilde{y}$ and increases clutch extension $\tilde{x}_c$.
+At low ATP concentrations (Fig.~\ref{fig:pbco}(b-c)), with slower moving motors, the forces exerted by motors on the actin filaments results in slow retrograde movement of the filament which in turn reduces motor deformation $\tilde{y}$ and increases clutch extension $\tilde{x}_c$.
 Reduction in $\tilde{y}$, results in an increase in the number of motors ($n_m$) with time resulting in further retrograde movement of the actin filament.
-Leftward movement of the filament is stopped when $n_m$ reaches its maximum, whereas $\tilde{x}_c$ and $n_c$ are at their near maximum and minimum respectively.
-Beyond this point, slow motor velocity results in detachment of motors and the stored energy in the deformed clutch sector ensures the anterograde movement of the filament.
-Motor detachment continues, and the filament moves towards less and less clutch deformation till it reaches a minimum. $\tilde{y}$ attains maximum and the motor attachment rate takes over it's detachment rate as $n_m$ becomes minimum.
+The leftward movement of the filament is stopped when $n_m$ reaches its maximum, whereas $\tilde{x}_c$ and $n_c$ are at their near maximum and minimum respectively.
+Beyond this point, slow motor velocity results in detachment of motors, and the stored energy in the deformed clutch sector ensures the anterograde movement of the filament.
+Motor detachment continues, and the filament moves towards less and less clutch deformation until it reaches a minimum. $\tilde{y}$ attains maximum and the motor attachment rate takes over its detachment rate as $n_m$ becomes minimum.
 The cycle continues.
-At very low ATP concentrations, with the motor velocities very small, the deformation $\tilde{y}$ continues to go down with the retrograde movement of the actin filament.
+At very low ATP concentrations, with the motor velocities ($v_u$) very small (Fig.~\ref{fig:pbco}(d)), the deformation $\tilde{y}$ continues to go down with the retrograde movement of the actin filament.
 However, after reaching force balance, the extremely slow movement of the motors means that the motor extension beyond the point is never realized.
 The clutches on the other hand are at their highest extension and with no relief, fail completely which leads to instability.